Genealogy dna testing

 It is aimed at the amateur family historian who is curious about what this scientific development might offer his/her research and wants to know what is available and what to consider before deciding whether or not to proceed with a test.

-Why bother with genealogical dna testing?
+Why bother with genetic genealogy?

 Any of the following reasons might make you consider the cost of genealogy dna testing to be within your budget.